vsallaberry/privgold-pandora/README.md

 the Windows release is shipped with open sources libraries provided by [MSYS2](https://sourceforge.net/projects/msys2), which is LGPL itself, and the libraries it uses are open sources with various licences (mit,bsd,gpl,lgpl,...)
-There are currently two exceptions: I rebuilt ffmpeg and libpng (need old versions).
+There are currently three exceptions: I rebuilt myself ffmpeg, libpng (need old versions), and SDL 1 (msys2 has gcc build, needed a clang build).

 ## Updates Overview